College Application Resources

 Is staying local the best option for you and your family?
 Click here for a complete listing of all of Connecticut's State Community Colleges (2 year) and Universities (4 year).

 Note: this list does not include the nearly 40 Private Colleges and Universities also located in CT.
-See your Guidance Counselor for full details.
+See your school counselor for full details.

 The College Board